-Being that today is Halloween I will share our last Halloween activity with you all.
+Being that today is Halloween I will share the last of our Halloween crafts with you all.
 It's not too late to get in one more before the season is over.
 I have seen this idea in various magazines and websites so it's impossible to give credit, but suffice it to say it was not my idea.
 This is however, my spin on Soda Bottle Pumpkins.

 Supplies you will need: